miri-2000/CRISPR_screen_analysis/README.md

 # Expected Input

-Most of the times, the program is expected to run with these changes, considering that the read counts and library file do not vary a lot when using the same screening library and sequencing facility.
+The program is expected to run with different CRISPR screens, considering that the read counts and library file do not vary a lot when using the same screening library and sequencing facility.
 In case you run into problems while running the program, please verify that your input files fulfill the requirements stated below: